DataDog/chaos-controller/docs/network_limitation.md

 On cleaning, it removes all the injected rules by clearing the dedicated chain and by removing it.

+For information regarding tc, which we use to apply these disruption, please take a look at the [network](network.md) docs.

 ## Kernel modules

 The injector needs some kernel modules to be enabled to be able to run: